waveform80/pibootctl/docs/get.rst

 =====

-The :command:`get` command is primarily of use to those wishing to build something on top of :command:`pictl`; for end users wishing to query the current boot configuration the :doc:`status` command is of more use.
+The :command:`get` command is primarily of use to those wishing to build something on top of :command:`pibootctl`; for end users wishing to query the current boot configuration the :doc:`status` command is of more use.
 When given a single setting to query the value of that setting is output on its own, in whatever output style is selected:

 .. code-block:: console

-    $ pictl get video.overscan.enabled
+    $ pibootctl get video.overscan.enabled
     on
-    $ pictl get --json video.overscan.enabled
+    $ pibootctl get --json video.overscan.enabled
     true

 When given multiple settings, names and values of those settings are both